aws-samples/amazon-chime-voice-connector-automated-cdr-transformation/README.md

 ## Project Overview

-The purpose of this project is to provide you with a sample code and a fully automated example that ingests the Amazon Chime Voice Connector call detailed record (CDR) objects from a S3 bucket and generates a comma-delimited (CSV) file with all CDR’s.
+The purpose of this project is to provide you with a sample code and a fully automated example that ingests the Amazon Chime Voice Connector [Call Detailed Record](https://docs.aws.amazon.com/chime/latest/ag/manage-global.html#call-detail) (CDR) objects from a S3 bucket and generates a comma-delimited (CSV) file with all CDR’s.
 You should consider testing and modifying the IAM roles and any other component of this solution according to your security and compliance requirements.
-Please note that the CloudFormation script will have to be installed in the US-EAST-1 region.
+Please note that the CloudFormation template will have to be installed in the US-EAST-1 region.
+There is no additional charge for using AWS CloudFormation, and in this example, you only pay for the AWS resources that are created using AWS CloudFormation, as you use them.
 For the purposes of this blog post, we will be working with Amazon Chime Voice Connector CDR’s.

 ## Architecture Overview

 ![CDR_solution_architecture.jpg](images/CDR_solution_architecture.jpg)

 ### How It Works

-This solution can be configured using the following services: AWS Lambda, AWS Glue, Amazon S3 and AWS Cloudwatch rules.
+This solution can be configured using the following services: AWS Lambda, AWS Glue, Amazon S3, and AWS Cloudwatch rules.

 With AWS Lambda, this sample code allows us to retrieve the most recent price rates for Amazon Chime Voice Connector from the AWS Price List API and save it in an S3 bucket for later use.
-While the AWS Glue job sample code enables us to crawl the CDR bucket and retrieve all CDR JSON objects for a time period, then transform all CDR JSON objects into a CSV file, then subsequently rate all CDRs using the most recent price rates to finally load the CSV file to the S3 bucket.
+While the AWS Glue job sample code enables us to crawl the CDR bucket and retrieve all CDR JSON objects for a time period, then transform all CDR JSON objects into a CSV file, then subsequently add rates to CDRs using the most recent price rates to finally load the CSV file to the S3 bucket.

 Following the above diagram:

-* **Step 1:** The Amazon CloudWatch Event Rule periodically invokes the AWS Lambda function .
+* **Step 1: **The Amazon CloudWatch Event Rule periodically invokes the AWS Lambda function .
 * **Step 2:** The AWS Lambda function fetches the current and historic price lists using the AWS Price List API and puts it in your Amazon S3 bucket previously selected as the VC or BC CDR destination in the Chime Management Console
-* **Step 3:** The AWS Lambda function starts the AWS Glue job responsible for the transformation.
+* **Step 3: **The AWS Lambda function starts the AWS Glue job responsible for the transformation.
 * **Step 4:** Once started, AWS Glue job performs the following tasks:
     * Fetch the CDR JSON objects from the Amazon S3 bucket for a specific time period.
     * Transforms the CDR JSON objects to a CSV file.